 - Technical Interview with two (or more) staff in Statistics

 - Competency Interview with HR or staff in Statistics

 - Presentation on a stats topic in your degree or prior job role

 - Group task if many applicants are being interviewed at the same time

 - Tests such as review of outputs, SAS ® or other programming tests, soft skills test and essay writing tests

 The company should contact you with further instructions prior to interview, but there are examples of common questions available online.
 The most important thing to remember is to highlight why you want to join the industry/organisation, what you can bring to that organisation (including technical skills), and that you can communicate technical concepts clearly.

-To help you through this process, here are a couple of top tips!
+To help you through this process, click on each button for a top tip!